SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

- Based on the table of controlled vocabularies, the Working Group members discuss which controlled vocabularies are the most appropriate to be recommended as well as the soundness of the proposed usage notes.
+ Based on the table of controlled vocabularies, the Working Group members discuss which controlled vocabularies are the most appropriate to be recommended.
+They also review whether the proposed usage notes are adequate.
 This may be based on the status of particular vocabularies (e.g. if they are based on an international standard) or on their usage across multiple implementations.

-In the case of divergent views, a live discussion may be organised by the Editors and the moderator to agree on the most controversial proposed solutions.
+In the case of divergent views, a live discussion may be organised by the Editors and the moderator to arrive at a consensus on the most controversial proposed solutions.

 </details>